-Improving Performance in Entity Framework with Stored Procedures.
+Entity Framework with Stored Procedures

-One of my most latest tasks used to be updating an present custom MVC utility which used Entity Framework with Stored Procedures (model first approach) to question data.
+One of my latest tasks used to be updating a present custom MVC utility which used Entity Framework with Stored Procedures (model first approach) to question data.
 The home web page retrieved articles on the stock charge overall performance of organizations for a chosen inventory exchange from the SQL database.

 Under regular circumstances, the home web page loaded efficiently, but when new data was once being populated in the database, the domestic web page timed out.
 It was clear that some kind of lock rivalry was happening in SQL Server for the home page query.